 The Cons of Identity Guard

 Identity Guard Essentials has a complete identity theft package, but it does have its shortcomings.
 First of all, it doesn’t offer 24/7 support.
 No one wants to wait until the business opens to request assistance, especially if you lost your purse at a party.
 Plus, there’s no credit protection with this package either.
-Credit protection and history reports come with the next tier, Identity Guard Total Protection, which is free for 30 days and then $16.99 per month thereafter until canceled.
+Credit protection and history reports come with the next tier, Identity Guard Total Protection.

 **Identity Theft Insurance underwritten by insurance company subsidiaries or affiliates of American International Group‚ Inc. The description herein is a summary and intended for informational purposes only and does not include all terms‚ conditions and exclusions of the policies described.
 Please refer to the actual policies for terms‚ conditions‚ and exclusions of coverage.
 Coverage may not be available in all jurisdictions.

 IdentityForce is a bit pricier than the others, with UltraSecure at $14.95 per month.
 Since it’s a little more expensive, I get it if you’re worried, but this plan is really comprehensive.
 It has everything you’d expect for the price and from an identity protection service — UltraSecure helps protects your social security number, credit cards, driver’s license, vehicle registration, and public records similar to the other services.

 One of the biggest benefits that IdentityForce offers twentysomethings is payday loan monitoring.
 Sometimes we need a little help making it from paycheck to paycheck, but no one else should be using your name to get a quick cash loan.
 (Editors Note: Please avoid payday loans at all cost.)